How to Teach Kids to Tie Their Shoes - Baby Chick

 A toy shoe for practicing tying laces

+This wooden lacing sneaker gives kids a hands-on way to practice shoe tying away from their feet.
 Melissa & Doug makes so many wonderful educational toys for kids.
-This wooden lacing sneaker makes it easier for your little one to practice their shoe-tying skills instead of using the shoes on their feet.
-It’s a fun interactive toy that they will want to use.
+This sneaker makes it easier for your little one to practice their shoe-tying skills without the pressure of wearing shoes.
+It’s a fun, interactive toy that they will want to use.

 NUOBESTY Shoelace Threading Teaching Toys